turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 ### Your Turn (in the console)

-* Declare 2 variables, one named "quantity" and one named "mythicalCreature"
+* Declare 2 variables, one named "quantity" and one named "mythicalCreature".
-* Create three more variables, and give them each different data types (numbers, strings, booleans)
+* Create three more variables, and give them each different data types (numbers, strings, booleans).

 ## Using Variables Together

-Now that we know about different data types and have values assigned to both of our variables, let's dive into using them together!
+Now that we know about different data types and have values assigned to both of our variables. let's dive into using them together!

 So far, we have: